-The popular Frontier Stove can now be found in campsites, bell-tents and back gardens around the world – and we’re very happy to have been selling this reliable, simple and portable stove for many years.
+The popular Frontier Stove is found in campsites, bell-tents and back gardens around the world.
+We’re very happy to have been selling this reliable, simple and portable stove for many years.
 This is the one-and-only original product from the original inventors.

 From the moment we received the Frontier Stove for review a few years back, we are able to highly recommend it.
-It is devices like this which extend our short season of sitting comfortably outside; we are using it on cool afternoons and evenings to keep the chill away while sitting outside cooking and relaxing.
+It is devices like this which extend our short season of sitting comfortably outside.
+We use it on cool afternoons and evenings to keep the chill away while sitting outside cooking and relaxing.
 This is one product which we have reviewed, then held on to for team use at festivals, events – and our holidays and BBQs.

 Highly recommended product and great all-round, the Frontier Stove is a great wood burner for space-heating and camp cooking.